Harb from Maarab: Institutions Can't Continue Functioning as if There's No Problem in Country

 Comments 1

-Missing cedars almost 10 years
+Missing cedars over 10 years

 I am sure this great man will be labeled with imperialism and rejected by the militia as president because they-Hizbollah already failed to assassinate him.